 Suction-side leaks can also cause air bubbles.
 These leaks may occur in your main drain or your side skimmer, but either way, the problem’s too big for most non-professionals to handle without outside help.
 At this point, it’s best to call in a professional.

 Here’s the good news, the issue rarely has to do with a leak in your underground plumbing.
 So, even if you have to call for help, it’s unlikely to be a costly or time-consuming repair.

 That said, don’t prolong getting fixing the issue.
 Procrastinating your pool bubble problem could cause more severe damage to your pool’s equipment.
-You could end up with poor filtration and algae-laced water, or worse, a burnt-out motor (or extreme energy usage and corresponding bills).
+You could end up with poor filtration, algae-laced water, or worse, a burnt-out motor (or extreme energy usage and corresponding bills).

-In either case, that sort of damage can mean an early end to swim season.
+In either case, that damage can mean an early end to swim season.
 That’s a risk no one should take!

 Bubbles Belong in Bathtubs, Not Pools

-When you see air bubbles in your otherwise perfect pool, you have every right to be concerned.
-A few now and then might be no big deal, but in general, they don’t belong.
+You have every right to be concerned when you see air bubbles in your otherwise perfect pool.
+A few now and then might be no big deal, but generally, they don’t belong.
 And when accompanied by that terrible grinding sound from the pump, you know you have a problem.